 The answer is simple - HYPNOSIS WORKS!

 There is a robust body of research dealing with hypnosis as an integrative treatment for many physiological and psychological complaints.
-(Please see the RESEARCH tab on the left menu.)
+(Please see RESEARCH)

 The American Medical Association accepted hypnosis as an adjunct treatment in 1958.